wakaflocka17/lip/ocaml-basics/ping-pong/README.md

 # Ping pong

-A list of integers is **alternating** if for each sublist [a;b;c] of three elements, the ordering relation between a and b is the inverse of the one between b and c.
+A list of integers is **alternating** if for each sublist [a;b;c] of three elements, the ordering relation between a and b is the inverse of the one between b and c, and two consecutive elements cannot be equal.

 For instance consider the following lists:
 ```ocaml
 let l0 = [1;5;2;5;1;6];;